d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp-scratch.md

 Typically, we'll choose layer widths as powers of $2$ to make everything align nicely in memory.

-Again, we will represent our parameters with several ndarrays.
+Again, we will represent our parameters with several `ndarray`s.
 Note that we now have one weight matrix and one bias vector *per layer*.
 As always, we must call `attach_grad` to allocate memory for the gradients with respect to these parameters.